RAW Socket Packet Sniffer

 - Only packets of TCP, UDP and ICMP protocols can be captured.

 - Ethernet headers can not be captured.
-As a result, there are no MAC-address in the records.
+As a result, there are no MAC-addresses in the records.

-- RAW socket sniffers require an exception in the Windows firewall.
+- RAW socket sniffers requires an exception rule in the Windows firewall.
 The program adds this exception automatically to the Windows firewall at program start.